xchem/fragalysis-stack-kubernetes/docs/source/administration/data-recovery.rst

 **************

-A convenient ansible playbook that can be used to restore backed-up databases can be found in the Informatics Matters `bandr-ansible`_ respository.
-From a clone of the respository you should create a suitable Python environment and install the required packages.
+A convenient ansible playbook that can be used to restore backed-up databases can be found in the Informatics Matters `bandr-ansible`_ repository.
+From a clone of the repository you should create a suitable Python environment and install the required packages.
 With this done you should prepare a suitable set of ``parameters.yaml`` variables to control the playbook.
 Here is a set used recently (replace the values as appropriate)::